kingpauloaquino/GITPull-Server/README.md

 - config.json
 - gitserver

+If all set, run the gitserver for Linux/Mac `./gitserver`

+Then, you can access it on your browser. `http://localhost:21885/pull` or `http://localhost:21885/pull?branch=main`

 ## Notes

 Be sure you allow the ./gitserver to your privacy policy if you are a mac m1 user (Full Disk Access)